 But it’s not just lives that are being saved.
 Souls are being won for God as well.
 Amidst the sixth 40 Days for Life campaign in Bryan/College Station, Abby Johnson — Planned Parenthood’s employee of the year — changed her mind about abortion, and she turned to the 40 Days for Life team for encouragement as she left her job.

 Abby isn’t alone.
 Less than a year later, 40 Days for Life came to Sherman, Texas, leading Ramona Trevino to leave her job managing a Planned Parenthood.
-These two Texans are among more than 140 abortion workers to experience conversion and leave their jobs through 40 Days for Life.
+These two Texans are among 172 abortion workers to experience conversion and leave their jobs through 40 Days for Life.

 40 Days for Life has contributed to a groundswell of pro-life support worldwide.
-75 abortion centers (and numerous referral centers) where campaigns have been hosted have closed their doors forever.
+Some 96 abortion centers (and numerous referral centers) where campaigns have been hosted have closed their doors forever.
 The Bryan/College Station Planned Parenthood joined the list in 2013.

 The building where thousands of lives were taken has been redeemed and now serves as the international headquarters for 40 Days for Life